RequirementEngineering/ch-re-STDBrando/SRS.md

 5. The system checks the changes and saves.
 - Alternative scenario:
 1. The system checks if there any wrong data in the user information, it will tell the administrator about it and will allow to fix it.

-* Administrator
-  - The administrator shall be able to do everything the employee (user) can
-  - The system shall allow the administrator to create a new user
-  - The system shall allow the administrator to modify the user information
-  - The system shall allow to add new clinic trial information
-  - The system shall allow to modify clinic trial information
-  - The system shall allow to delete clinic trial information

-* Employee
-  - The system shall create/add new patient information
-  - The system shall search for a particular patient
-  - The system shall add a trial to a patient
-  - The system shall modify patient information
-  - The system shall add new doctor information
-  - The system shall seatch for a particular doctor information
-  - The system shall modify doctor information
-  - The system shall allow to see the patient assigned to a doctor
-* Non-functional requirements
-  - The system is developed on a windows OS
-  - The estimated learn time for a user should be around 5 hours
-  - The user is not expected to enter to the trials and users tabs
-  - A search function has been added in case a high number of patients exist

   ##### 3.3 Database requirements